secretstartups/handbook/content/job-families/sales/partner-program-manager.md

 The Lead Partner Program Manager will set the direction and roadmap for the overall Partner Program.
 They will define and lead key initiatives and program changes to increase the program value to partners and GitLab.

-- Responsible for the design, management & execution of GitLab’s global sales and services Partner Programs.
+- Responsible for the design, management & execution of GitLab's global sales and services Partner Programs.
 - Manage deal registration, sales and/or services engagement and partner success programs and support partner events.
 - Collaborate at senior levels of the Sales, Finance, Marketing and other organizations and drive alignment around specific channel programs with those organizations.
 - Collaborate across Channels & Alliances teams to gather requirements for Programs, working closely with regional Partner team Directors on program execution.